akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note::

-    You can notice here a very specific use of the ``ObjectDetacherInterface``, it allows to detach the product from the Doctrine Unit Of Work to avoid issues with skipped product and the ProductAssociation Step.
+    You can notice here a very specific usage of the ``ObjectDetacherInterface``, it allows to detach the product from the Doctrine Unit Of Work to avoid issues with skipped product and the ProductAssociation Step.

-    This detach operation is not the responsibility of the processor and the use here is a workaround.
+    This detach operation is not the responsibility of the processor and the usage here is a workaround.

 Product Writer - Overview
 -------------------------